3liz/lizmap-documentation/source/publish/configuration/project.rst

 * :guilabel:`Keywords`, some keywords separated by a comma.
 This will be used by the search bar.
 * Etc

+.. _project_wms:

 WMS
 ---

 * The extent will be used to set the maximum extent where the user can pan the map on Lizmap
-* :guilabel:`Add geometry to feature info response` to be able to show the geometry when display the popup or to use the geometry in an expression in the QGIS maptip.
+* :guilabel:`Add geometry to feature info response` to be able to show the geometry when displaying the popup or to use the geometry in an expression in the QGIS maptip.

 .. _publish_layer_wfs: